Two Hilbert schemes in computer vision: Moduli and deformation theory

 \subsection{Deformation theory of calibrated camera configurations}

-In this section we prove the following analogue of Theorem \ref{thm:defos-same}.
+In this section we prove the following analogue of \cref{prop:defo-proj}.

-\begin{thm} If $(\bPhi,C)$ is a non-degenerate calibrated general multiview configuration of length $n$ with associated multiview flag then, assuming either that $\bPhi$ is non-collinear or that $n>4$, we have that the infinitesimal deformations of $(\bPhi,C)$ are in bijection with the infinitesimal deformations of $C\subset V$ as a closed subscheme diagram of $C_1\times\cdots\times C_n\subset(\bP^2)^n$. \end{thm} \begin{proof} The proof leverages the proof of Theorem \ref{thm:defos-same}.
-In particular, we can forget the calibrations and apply Theorem \ref{thm:defos-same} to see that under the given hypotheses any deformation of $\Flag(\bPhi,C)$ induces a deformation of $\Scheme(\bPhi)$ that is the image of a deformation $\widetilde\bPhi$ of $\bPhi$.
+\begin{thm} If $(\bPhi,C)$ is a non-degenerate calibrated general multiview configuration of length $n>2$ with associated multiview flag then we have that the infinitesimal deformations of $(\bPhi,C)$ are in bijection with the infinitesimal deformations of $C\subset V$ as a closed subscheme diagram of $C_1\times\cdots\times C_n\subset(\bP^2)^n$. \end{thm} \begin{proof} The proof leverages the proof of \cref{prop:defo-proj}.
+In particular, we can forget the calibrations and apply \cref{prop:defo-proj} to see that under the given hypotheses any deformation of $\Flag(\bPhi,C)$ induces a deformation of $\Scheme(\bPhi)$ that is the image of a deformation $\widetilde\bPhi$ of $\bPhi$.
 The assumption that the deformation of $\Scheme(\bPhi)$ arises from a deformation of $\Flag(\bPhi,C)$ means that there is also an associated deformation of $C$.
 Since $\bPhi$ is an isomorphism onto its image in a neighborhood of $C$, this deformation of $C$ canonically lifts to give a calibration of $\widetilde\bPhi$. \end{proof}